keeva-c/atol-genome-note-lite/templates/genome-note-lite-annot-template.md

 ### **Background**

 The genome of {{ "the " ~ organism.common_name ~ ", " if organism.common_name else "" }}*{{ organism.scientific_name }}*, was
-sequenced as part of the {{ sample.bpa_initiative }} and has been assembled in collaboration with the Australian Tree of Life Infrastructure Capability.
+sequenced as part of the {{ sample.bpa_initiative }} and has been assembled and annotated in collaboration with the Australian Tree of Life
+Infrastructure Capability.

 ## **Genome sequence report**

-Details about the assembled genome sequence, including key assembly metrics and target minimum standards set by the Earth Biogenome Project (EBP) (Earth BioGenome Project, 2024), are summarised in Table 1. {% if assembly.contact_map_image_path %}A Hi-C contact map for the assembly is provided in Figure 1.{% endif %}
+Details about the assembled genome sequence, including key assembly metrics and target minimum standards set by the Earth Biogenome Project (EBP) (Earth BioGenome Project, 2024), are summarised in Table 1. {% if assembly.contact_map_image_path %}A Hi-C contact map for the assembly is provided in Figure 1.{% endif %} Genome annotation results are provided in Table 2.

 | **Assembly information** | | **EBP standard** |
 | --- | ---- | --- |